buildtesters/buildtest/docs/configuring_buildtest/overview.rst

                 cxx: /usr/bin/g++
                 fc: /usr/bin/gfortran

-buildtest will detect the PBS queues in your system and determine if queues are valid and queue state `enabled` or `started` are set to **True**.
-In this example below, buildtest will query the queue configuration and check the output of all pbs executors with this JSON format.
-In example below we have one queue `workq` defined that is ``enabled`` and ``started``.
+buildtest will detect the PBS queues in your system and determine if queues are active and enabled before submitting job to scheduler. buildtest will run ``qstat -Q -f -F json`` command to check for queue state which reports in JSON format and check if queue has the fields ``enabled: "True"`` or ``started: "True"`` set in the queue definition.
+If these values are not set, buildtest will raise an exception.

+Shown below is an example with one queue **workq** that is ``enabled`` and ``started``.

 .. code-block:: console
     :emphasize-lines: 6-7, 17-18